Foreign relations of Kosovo: Names used to represent Kosovo

 depending on the particular international forum.
 A list is set out above.
 The name "Republic of Kosovo" is self-explanatory and is the preferred nomenclature of the Pristina Government.
 The name "Kosovo*" with an asterisk is used in other fora.
 Where this name is used, the asterisk is linked to a footnote which reads:

 This "Kosovo*" designation was the outcome of an arrangement agreed to between Pristina and Belgrade in talks mediated by the European Union.
 This arrangement, which has been dubbed the "asterisk agreement" was agreed in an 11-point arrangement agreed on 24 February 2012.

-"UNMIK" is an acronym for the United Nations Interim Administration Mission in Kosovo, which has joined several organizations on behalf of Kosovo.
+"UNMIK" is an acronym for the United Nations Interim Administration Mission in Kosovo, which has joined several organisations on behalf of Kosovo.